Books and Blogs for serious thinkers from David Anderson

 Dear Dr. Krugman,

 For many years now I have been reading your op-eds in the New York Times.
-In my mind you are one Nobel Prize economist who speaks the truth to the weaknesses and strengths of past and present economic theory.
-With all due respect though; let me suggest that the time has come for you and the many other economists following your thoughts to step out of your shoes and take a long hard look at a fatal flaw in the economic theory that the world has accepted for so long as having intrinsic value.
+In my mind you are one economist who speaks the truth to the weaknesses and strengths of past and present economic theory.

-All around us there are indications of the failure of past economic theory; from the recent debacle on Wall Street to unemployment on Main Street, from the toxic tar sands in Canada to the overfishing of tuna in the oceans, from the increasing CO2 in the biosphere to the acidification of the oceans.
-And this failure extends well beyond these few observations.
-Planet Earth is telling us something.
-It is pointing to its rejection of our capital market economic system.
+All around us are indications of their failure; from the toxic tar sands in Canada to the overfishing of tuna in our oceans, from the increasing industrial CO2 and flatulent CH4 in our air, to the acidification of our oceans.
+And the failures extend well beyond these few observations.
+For the first time in the history of Homo sapiens, Planet earth is telling our species that something has gone wrong.

-Your profession has come forward with no new ideas to stem the tide.
-You and those like you need to be thinking and writing and speaking about new economic theory.
-It is not happening.
-Physical scientists throughout the world have been describing the ecological problems with great clarity; it is time for economists to offer economic solutions.
-So far, there is only silence.
+Dr. Krugman, I think you will agree with me; your profession has not come forward with new ideas to stem the tide.
+It needs to be thinking and writing and speaking about revised economic theory.
+Physical scientists throughout the world have been identifying ecological problems with great clarity.
+It is time for economists to offer economic solutions.

-Boiled down into a few words; our resource exploitive capital market system needs to be transformed into a constrained yet incentive directed algorithmic driven market system emphasizing the equitable and humanistic provision of both the material and psychological needs of all humanity.
-The long lasting functionality of all the earth’s resources to meet these needs must take on the highest priority.
-Every element of today’s energy intensive market driven consumerism must be made to meet this planetary survival/functionality test.
+Boiled down into a few words; our resource exploitive capital market system needs to be transformed into a constrained yet incentive directed market system emphasizing the equitable and humanistic provision of both the material and psychological needs of all humanity.
+The long lasting functionality – to include regeneration ? of all the earth’s resources to meet these needs must take on the highest priority.

-Humanity is crying out for an entirely new form of economic/monetary theory.
+Humanity is crying out for an entirely new form of economic theory.
 Social/political theory must necessarily be a part.
-A response is coming from some enlightened intellectuals in the world community; however, there is at present no universal consensus, nor are there long term solutions at hand.
-Our species remains in gridlock.
-Your economics profession remains notably silent, content on using its advanced theories of algorithms for trading purposes, but not for the above.
+A response is coming from many enlightened intellectuals in the world community; however, there is at present no universal consensus as to methodology.
+Comprehensive long term solutions are not found.
+Planet earth continues to be plundered.

-How much time do we have to come up with a revised capital market system?
-Some highly accredited scientists say our present trajectory will present very serious planetary problems within the next fifty years and they even point to the end of our species after three hundred.
+How much time do we have to come up with a revised system for pricing carbon?
+Some highly accredited scientists say our present carbon trajectory will present very serious planetary problems within the next fifty years and they even point to the end of our species within this century.

 # 11 Muslim Brotherhood